frbatist/EventDrivenArchDemo/README.md

 This demo can be extended with the following enhancements:

 - **Service Integration**: Replace hardcoded calls to rent details endpoint with Azure Functions input bindings for better decoupling
-- **Authentication**: Implement authentication and authorization mechanisms across all services
+- **Enhanced Authentication**: Extend OpenIddict configuration with additional OAuth2 flows and scopes
 - **Frontend Application**: Add a web frontend to interact with the API and display real-time data
 - **Real-time Notifications**: Integrate SignalR or similar technology to provide real-time notifications when events are processed
 - **Enhanced Error Handling**: Add retry policies, dead letter queues, and comprehensive error handling